thap2331/jobs_tracker/README.md

 - Optimize the crawlers
 - add capability to be less verbose sqlite/
 - Tighten render: always render and return markup.
 First, request html and then selenium render.
+- allow render for job posting pages as well

 - Bug
 -- recrawl fails